Raincloud657/Antenna/README.md

 ### Evolutionary Example

 An experimental Python script `evolve_antenna.py` can evolve patch parameters and stores simulation results with caching.
+If `octave` and openEMS are available the script will launch real simulations and export a `geometry.vtu` file for each run.
-Run it from the repository root to generate random variants and show a leaderboard:
+Point the script to your openEMS Matlab helpers via the `OPENEMS_MATLAB` environment variable.
+Run it from the repository root to generate random variants and show a
+leaderboard:

 ```bash
 python3 evolve_antenna.py